Marvell Technology (MRVL)

 Gross profit margin is a key metric to track because it shows how much money a semiconductor company gets to keep after paying for its raw materials, manufacturing, and other input costs.

-Marvell Technology’s gross margin is slightly below the average semiconductor company, indicating its products aren’t as mission-critical as its competitors.
-As you can see below, it averaged a 44.6% gross margin over the last two years.
-Said differently, Marvell Technology had to pay a chunky $55.36 to its suppliers for every $100 in revenue.
+Marvell Technology’s unit economics are roughly in line with other semiconductor businesses, pointing to a lack of significant pricing pressure and the effectiveness of its products.
+As you can see below, it averaged a decent 45.8% gross margin over the last two years.
+Said differently, Marvell Technology paid its suppliers $54.18 for every $100 in revenue.
 Marvell Technology Trailing 12-Month Gross Margin

-Marvell Technology produced a 50.5% gross profit margin in Q4, marking a 3.9 percentage point increase from 46.6% in the same quarter last year.
-Marvell Technology’s full-year margin has also been trending up over the past 12 months, increasing by 5.8 percentage points.
+In Q1, Marvell Technology produced a 50.3% gross profit margin, marking a 4.8 percentage point increase from 45.5% in the same quarter last year.
+Marvell Technology’s full-year margin has also been trending up over the past 12 months, increasing by 6.3 percentage points.
 If this move continues, it could suggest a less competitive environment where the company has better pricing power and leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 8. Operating Margin

 Although Marvell Technology was profitable this quarter from an operational perspective, it’s generally struggled over a longer time period.
-Its expensive cost structure has contributed to an average operating margin of negative 11.4% over the last two years.
+Its expensive cost structure has contributed to an average operating margin of negative 7% over the last two years.
 Unprofitable semiconductor companies require extra attention because they could get caught swimming naked when the tide goes out.
-It’s hard to trust that the business can endure a full cycle.

 Marvell Technology Trailing 12-Month Operating Margin (GAAP)

-In Q4, Marvell Technology generated an operating profit margin of 12.9%, up 15.3 percentage points year on year.
-The increase was solid, and since its operating margin rose more than its gross margin, we can infer it was recently more efficient with expenses such as marketing, R&D, and administrative overhead.
+This quarter, Marvell Technology generated an operating margin profit margin of 14.3%, up 27.4 percentage points year on year.
+The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 9. Earnings Per Share